Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #percentile}

 percentile(col, percentage [, frequency]) - Returns the exact percentile value of numeric column
 <code>col</code> at the indicated percentage.
 The value of percentage must be between 0.0 and 1.0.
-The
-value of frequency should be positive integral.
+The value of frequency must be a positive integral.

 percentile(col, array(percentage1 [, percentage2]...) [, frequency]) - Returns the exact
 percentile value array of numeric column <code>col</code> at the indicated percentage.
 Each value of the percentage array must be between 0.0 and 1.0.
-The value of frequency should be positive integral.
+The value of frequency must be a positive integral.